ritza-co/styleguide.ritza.co/docs/grammar/grammar.md

 Use double quotation marks to identify labels or button text:

-* ✅ Click “OK” to complete set up
+* ✅ Click "OK" to complete set up

 ## Setup vs set up